-Answer: The 500 watt DynoRotor can easily power one or two houses in the third world.
-The 1,000 watt DynoRotor can power several houses in a third world village.
-A DynoRotor can be used to refrigerate the catch of the day or medicines, provide potable, clean, pure water, even air conditioning.
+Answer: The 500 watt DynoRotor can easily power one or two houses in the developing world.
+The DynoRotor cluster array (of 3 x 4) or 6,000 watts can power several houses in a developing world village.
+A DynoRotor can be used to refrigerate the catch of the day or medicines.
 Of course it can also power lights, fans, cell communications and phones and most computer related equipment.

-Answer: The 500 watt DynoRotor (dependent on water-speed) will generate power at a cost under 10 cents per kWh (depending on water-speed).
-The 1,000 watt DynoRotor (dependent on water-speed) will generator power at a cost under 15 cents per kWh.
+Answer: The 500 watt DynoRotor will generate power at a cost under 15 cents per kWh (depending on location).
 A gasoline generator will cost around 80 cents per kWh to run.

 Answer: It is important to note that the average power consumption in the world is around 382 watts of power or 3,353 kW-hours per year per household. (according to the World Energy Council)

-The 500 watt DynoRotor produces around 3,723kWh per year (over the world average of 3,353 kW-hours per year.
-The 1,000 watt DynoRotor produces around 7,446 kWh per year, higher then most country requirements except the Middle-East and North America (which are energy hogs because of cooling and heating).
+The 500 watt DynoRotor produces around 3,723kWh per year (over the world average of 3,353 kW-hours per year of use.
+The 1,000 watt DynoRotor produces around 7,446 kWh per year, higher then most country requirements except the Middle-East and North America) which are energy hogs because of cooling and heating